rlex/ansible-role-k3s/README.md

 ```

 ### Sandboxing workloads with gvisor

+#### Warning
+Due to how k3s works, you might need to sync [k3s built-in containerd config](https://github.com/k3s-io/k3s/blob/v1.25.2%2Bk3s1/pkg/agent/templates/templates_linux.go) according to k3s version you use.
+Config in this repo is synced with version specified in k3s_version variable.

+#### Usage
 By setting k3s_gvisor to true role will install gvisor - google's application kernel for container.
 By default it will use ptrace mode.
 It will only install gvisor containerd plugin, you will need to create gvisor's RuntimeClass manually by applying following manifest for gvisor:
 ```yaml